microsoft/vso-agent/README.md

 Installs the agent installer once globally.

 NOTE: This is not published yet.
-Use the build and tar zip options below for now.
+Use the "Build from Source" section below.

 ```bash
 $ sudo npm install install-vsoagent -g